Can you freeze kimchi?

 Does kimchi freeze well?

 Kimchi can be frozen for 12-18 months, but like freezing any fresh vegetables, the taste and texture won’t be experienced at its best after you’ve stored it in the freezer.
 Some people say it loses the strength of flavour and it can become a bit slimy.
-And like any frozen veg, you’ll lose some nutrients.
+And like any frozen veg, you’ll lose some nutrients which is one of the biggest health benefits of kimchi.

 You might question why kimchi needs to be frozen at all as it’s fermented and can’t technically expire.
 But it can go bad in a number of ways.
 And the texture can become soggy and too sour for many taste buds if it’s left to ferment for too long.
 So freezing kimchi will extend its life, especially if the jar has been opened.
 Some people even say they prefer the taste and texture of kimchi that has been frozen, so it’s worth a go to see what you think!